spectrocloud/librarium/docs/docs-content/workspace/workspace-mgmt/backup-restore.md

 - You have created a backup file for the workspace.

-- You are logged in as a Palette user that has the permission to modify workspaces.
+- You are logged in as a Palette user that has the permission to restore workspaces.
 For more information, refer to [Permissions](../../user-management/palette-rbac/permissions.md).

 - The clusters you want to restore are healthy and available.